Graduate Student Academic Policies and Procedures

 Mission: To help students become “wise information consumers” and lifelong learners by developing in them the abilities to effectively find, evaluate and apply information.

 Information literacy is embedded in the curricula of each college.
-Students are exposed to information literacy concepts in the context of both their major and College Studies courses.
+Students are exposed to information literacy concepts in the context of their program.
 Students learn how to use the information resources and technologies relevant to their lives as scholars on campus and as professionals in the field.
-Throughout their undergraduate careers, students gain practical experience in the critical application of data and information to various information needs and problems.
+Throughout their academic careers, students gain practical experience in the critical application of data and information to various information needs and problems.

 The 21st-century workplace recognizes the value of information-literate employees.
 Today’s technology- and knowledge-driven economy demands highly skilled workers who are adaptable, resourceful, intrinsically motivated and able to learn.
 Through the University’s efforts to create information-literate graduates, students engage in the same process of information problem-solving that will continue for the rest of their lives.

 Information Literacy at Philadelphia University is a collaborative, campus-wide effort involving classroom faculty, librarians, the University Writing Program, technology and computing support, and University administrators.
 Faculty, administrators, and librarians work together to incorporate Information Literacy into programs, courses and assignments, and to assess stated Information Literacy Learning Outcomes.
 Librarians also support students, faculty and staff as they seek to become information-literate, lifelong learners